dalmo1991/superflexPy/doc/build_element.rst

    :lines: 5, 176, 177
    :linenos:

-First, we define two private attributes that specify how many upstream and downstream elements the splitter has; this information is used by the unit when constructing the model structure.
+First, we define two private attributes that specify the number of upstream and downstream elements of the splitter.
+This information is used by the unit when constructing the model structure.

 .. literalinclude:: build_element_code.py